Learn more about situations that other home buyers have faced near the close of escrow on a property purchase.

 The good news is, flood insurance is cheaper if you're not in a flood zone.
 Standard homeowners' policies don't cover damage from flooding, but flood insurance is available from the National Flood Insurance Program (www.floodsmart.gov).

-Many consider the coverage limits too low, however, so you might want to buy additional coverage, called "excess" flood insurance, from a specialized company (which may be available through your current homeowners' insurance provider).
+Many consider the coverage limits too low, however, so you might want to buy additional coverage, called "excess" flood insurance, from a specialized company (which might be available through your current homeowners' insurance provider).

 You might also look elsewhere for a loan, hoping to encounter a more generous appraiser.